Updated on 10 May 2023

 Irregular periods are unpredictable and hence confuse a sexually active woman as to whether she is pregnant or not.
-A keen watch on the symptoms and timely medical intervention helps smoothen her journey.
+A keen eye on the symptoms and timely medical intervention help smooth her journey.
 So, if you have irregular periods but have had an unusually delayed period and experience some other pregnancy symptoms, you can take a pregnancy test to find out if you are pregnant or not.

 Read from 5000+ Articles, topics, verified by MYLO.

 Tokophobia: How to Manage Your Phobia of Pregnancy & Childbirth

 Low BP in Pregnancy: Symptoms, Effects & Treatments